Skip to Content

 Watch How To Prevent Food Aggression In Your Pitbull…

-Why Your Pitbull Has Behavior Problems
+Reasons for Pitbull Behavior Problems

-Pitbulls have innate behavior dispositions unique to the breed like all other dogs.
+Pitbulls have innate behavior dispositions unique to the breed, like all other dogs.
 Think of their instinctual over-protectiveness towards their owners and how that can cause them to be aggressive towards strangers.

 But Pitbulls grow to be the dog you train them to be.
 And if that is not done correctly, behavior problems will arise.
 However, that is not the only reason why your Pittie may be misbehaving.

 Pitbulls have behavior problems due to poor socialization and training, letting your dog have his own way, insufficient exercise, hormones, health reasons, and the use of aversive training methods.
-Genetics can also cause poor behavior, which is easily solved by training.

 Anxiety, fear, and an abundance of energy (manifested as aggression) are the key contributors to all of the behavioral problems of new Pitbulls.
-Rescue Pitbulls can have undiscovered triggers which can make them act a certain way.
-But even those are linked to feeling unsafe or threatened.

 Genetic Disposition to Bad Behavior

-It has been scientifically proven that dog behavior has both genetic and environmental causes.
 In simple terms, your Pitbull may inherit genes predisposing them to aggression from their parents, which does not mean that you cannot tame the behavior through training.

 This is one of the reasons why it’s always wise to meet the parents of your prospective Pitbull puppy.
-Or if you are getting a rescue, see if the shelter has any information on the parents.
+Or, if you are getting a rescue, see if the shelter has any information on the parents.

-New research also identified that dog behavior often isn’t attributed to breed which backs up my other points mentioned in the “aggression” section.
 This study challenging popular breed stereotypes found that most traits weren’t linked to any specific breed.
 While some behaviors could be linked to genetics, others were likely due to environmental influences.

 Read more: Are Pitbulls Bad?
 7 Reasons NOT to Get a Pitbull